T

 museum

-Formerly the Prince of Wales Museum, this grand institution houses a vast collection of Indian art, archaeology, and natural history.
-Its Indo-Saracenic architecture is as impressive as its exhibits.
+Formerly the Prince of Wales Museum, this institution houses an extensive collection of Indian art, archaeology, and natural history.
+Its Indo-Saracenic architecture is also noteworthy.

 Located within the Kala Ghoda Art Precinct.